September 17 1861 Monday

 CSA.
 Thomas Bragg replaced Judah Philip Benjamin as Attorney General.

 Indiana.
 A train on the Ohio & Mississippi Railroad broke through a bridge near Huron.
-Part of the Union 19th Illinois Infantry was aboard and 26 of the men were reported killed, with 112 injured.
+Part of the Union 19th Illinois Infantry was aboard and 26 of its men were reported killed and 112 injured.

 Maryland.
 Incidents at Point of Rocks and Great Falls.

 Mississippi.
 Incident at Ship Island.
 A landing party under Captain Melanchthon Smith from USS Massachusetts took possession of the abandoned and incomplete fortifications on Ship Island without facing a shot.
 The Confederates had evacuated the island on the preceding day.
-Ship Island became the base of operations for the amphibious advance towards New Orleans.
+Ship Island’s natural deep-water harbour and its location along a shipping route made it important for the defense of New Orleans and the Gulf Coast.
 It was also well situated to monitor maritime traffic from the eastern mouths of the Mississippi Delta and Lake Pontchartrain.
-This was the second foothold after Hatteras Inlet to be secured by the US Navy on the Confederate coastline.
-Union artillery, including 9-inch Dahlgren rifled guns, was landed to complete the defences of the fort.
+This was the second foothold to be secured by the US Navy on the Confederate coastline after Hatteras Inlet in North Carolina and it became the base of operations for the Union’s amphibious advance towards New Orleans.
+As many as 18,000 Union troops were stationed on the island.

 Missouri.
 Union Brigadier-General Benjamin Mayberry Prentiss moved his troops along and to the north of the Hannibal & St Joseph Railroad to protect the area from guerrilla actions by pro-Confederate agitators.